rust-lang/rust-clippy/doc/adding_lints.md

 While we are working on implementing our lint, we can keep running the UI test.
 That allows us to check if the output is turning into what we want.
+Other lints can be allowed inside the test file to focus on the current implementation, most [unused lints] are already ignored by default.

 Once we are satisfied with the output, we need to run `cargo dev bless` to update the `.stderr` file for our lint.